Nafis429/Eli-LillyTask/README.md

 Open the index.html file in your browser to view the frontend.

 ## Future Improvements
-User Authentication: Add authentication to allow users to manage their own medicines.
+User Authentication: Implement authentication to allow users to manage their own medicines securely.
-Persistent Database: Replace the JSON file with a real database like PostgreSQL or MongoDB.
+Persistent Database: Replace the current JSON file with a real database (like PostgreSQL or MongoDB) for better scalability and data persistence.
-Advanced Search: Implement more advanced filtering and sorting options for medicines.
+Advanced Search: Enhance the search functionality by adding filtering and sorting options (e.g., by price range or category).
-Dark Mode: Implement a dark mode for better user experience.
+Dark Mode: Implement a dark mode toggle for a better user experience, especially for those who prefer dark themes.
-React: Refactor the frontend with React for better maintainability, performance, and scalability.
+React Frontend: Refactor the frontend using React to improve maintainability, scalability, and performance.
+Pagination/Infinite Scroll: Add pagination or infinite scrolling for handling large datasets efficiently.
+Analytics Dashboard: Implement an analytics dashboard to visualize price trends, distribution, and more.